Marinette, Wisconsin: Name

-The town and county were named Marinette after Marie Antoinette Chevalier (1793, Langlade County, Wisconsin – 1865, Green Bay, Wisconsin), an influential Métis woman who ran a trading post near the mouth of the Menominee River.
-Of Menominee and French Canadian ancestry, she came to be known as "Queen Marinette."
-Her father was Bertrand Chevalier, a British trader of French Canadian ancestry, who was involved with an early trading post at Green Bay.
-Her mother was Lucy, the daughter of Menominee chief, Wauba-Shish (Great Marten).
+The town and county were named Marinette after Marie Antoinette Chevalier (1793, Post Lake, Wisconsin – 1865, Green Bay, Wisconsin), an influential Métis woman who ran a trading post near the mouth of the Menominee River.
+Of Native American and French Canadian ancestry, she came to be known as "Queen Marinette."
+Her father was Barthélémi Chevalier, a fur trader of French Canadian ancestry, who was involved with an early trading post at Green Bay.
+Her mother is variously cited as unidentified, White Dove of the Chippewa tribe, or Louise Peshtigo Eagle, the daughter of Chief Wauba-Shish (Great Marten).

-Bertrand Chevalier brought his family, including Marie Antoinette, to Green Bay.
+Barthélémi Chevalier brought his family, including Marie Antoinette, to Green Bay.
 There he took a young trading partner, John Jacobs, whom Marie Antoinette later married.
 They had three children together.
 In 1823 John and Marie Antoinette Jacobs settled in the village that became known as Marinette.
 Their son John B. Jacobs later plotted the town.
 Chevalier Jacob's husband disappeared during a trading trip.
 She later married his partner William Farnsworth of the American Fur Company.
 They also had three children together.
 Marie Antoinette Chevalier Farnsworth continued with the trading post after Farnsworth left the area for the next frontier at Sheboygan.
 She was known for her business sense, fairness, and influence in the region, as she had ties to both the Menominee and European communities.
 After her death, Chevalier was buried in Allouez, Wisconsin.
 In 1987 her descendants had Chevalier reinterred in a sarcophagus at the Forest Home Mausoleum in Marinette.
 Her original tombstone is on display at the museum on Stephenson Island in Marinette.